tohojo/bufferbloat-net/content/codel/wiki/index.md

 All modern linux distros now ship with fq\_codel.

-For servers with tcp-heavy workloads, particularly at 10GigE speeds, for queue management, we recomend sch\_fq instead of fq\_codel as of linux 3.12.
+For servers with tcp-only workloads, particularly at 10GigE speeds, for queue management, we recomend sch\_fq instead of fq\_codel.

 Either qdisc can be enabled by default via a single sysctl option in `/etc/sysctl.conf`:

-`net.core.default_qdisc = fq_codel`  - best general purpose qdisc
+`net.core.default_qdisc = fq\_codel`  - best general purpose qdisc

 `net.core.default_qdisc = fq` - for fat servers, fq_codel for routers.